 ABOUT THE DIRECTOR:

 James Spooner came into filmmaking with nothing more than the passion to tell his story.
-A bi-racial punk rocker, bouncing from the suburbs of California to the Streets of New York, duality was something he wrestled with throughout his life.
+A bi-racial punk rocker, bouncing from the desert of California to the Streets of New York, duality was something he wrestled with throughout his life.
 From culture to sub-culture, the complexity of black identity was foremost in his mind.

 Without the aid of film school, a computer, or even an email address, James set out to write, produce, and direct his first feature length documentary utilizing the DIY punk values he had grown up with.
 Even in its infancy, the film revealed his experience in “otherness” was not an isolated one.
 And upon screening the film throughout the world, he has learned that the feeling of “otherness” was not unique to black punks but crossed over into many other black experiences.